 How will I know what data you’ve reported?

-A copy of your data will be provided to you once it’s been filed with HMRC, so you’ll know exactly what was sent.
+A copy of your data will be provided to you once it’s been filed, so you’ll know exactly what was sent.

 Does this mean I have to pay tax on my sales?